One great week of Albania travel experiences

 Where to go?
 English was even in the capital not the language to be spoken by everyone.
 But people showed us the direction to the city center.
 The map in our guidebook helped us to find our way to the Tirana Backpacker Hostel, a colorful chilled out place with a garden and a bar in the back, a kitchen and free breakfast.
 It was a great spot to meet travelers of all nationalities.
 I can just recommend to stop there while traveling Albania.
 And after days without any internet connection, I was thankful about the free wi-fi.

 With some fellow travelers from Tirana Backpacker Hostel in Tirana, I walked around the city, got cheap Greek style souvflaki, burek and ice cream in fast food places.
-It was fun discovering the colorful capital full of relics of communist times – big statues of Stalin and Lenin can be found like leftovers of history hidden behind the National Art Gallery.
+It was fun discovering the colorful capital of Albania full of relics of communist times – big statues of Stalin and Lenin can be found like leftovers of history hidden behind the National Art Gallery.
 I visited the small fruit and fish market, strolled around the bustling “Blloku area” packed with cafés, restaurants and bars as well as some fancy shops, who were selling clothes of internationally known brands.
 Finally, I had some fresh orange juice in a big park with a lake called “Parku i madh i Tiranës” at the end of the Boulevard Dëshmorët e Kombit.

 On the way, I saw the glamorous parts of Tirana, rich Albanians and expats living in stylish apartment blocks.
 And I knew, that it all stands in contrast to what I knew from media reports about a generally high unemployment rate in Albania and a lot of people living in poverty in the greater Tirana area.
 I also passed a demonstration of hundreds of students on the Boulevard Dëshmorët e Kombit, who were protesting against expensive university fees and the privatization of universities.

-Tirana National History Museum: A big disappointment
+Tirana National History Museum

 The Tirana Backpacker Hostel was located close to the Skanderberg Square, the center of the city.
 A massive roundabout, where you can find the statue of Skanderberg, the National History Museum (200 Lek admission), the Et’hem Bey Mosque, the clock tower, that you can climb for 100 Lek, and also the useless tourist information.